TimothyByrd/PathOfBuildingMerge/README.md

     - Select that snapshot file as the PoB file to merge in.
     - Click the "Merge" button.
 7. Open "All the Snapshots" in Path of Building.
-8. Optionally clean things up byy deleting the "Default" sets (tree, items, skills and config).
+8. Optionally clean things up by deleting the "Default" sets (tree, items, skills and config).

 ### Example: Copying a loadout from one PoB to another.